-November marks the time of year when Scots and St Andrew’s Day societies all over the world gather together to celebrate everything St Andrew’s life represented, then and now — kindness, wisdom and compassion— just a few of the values Scotland holds dear to this day.
+November marks the time of year when countries all over the world gather together to celebrate St Andrew’s Day.

 Throughout Scotland, from tiny pubs tucked away in the Highlands to fine dining eateries in the bustling capital of Edinburgh, you’ll find chefs and cooks experimenting with recipes, reworking old favourites to bridge the gap between the past and the present.
 In recent times vegetarian haggis, made with organic sustainably farmed ingredients, is fast becoming a staple.